 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance…” 20 U.S.C. § 1681

 Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits sex discrimination on the basis of sex in educational programs or activities that receive federal funding.
-This includes admission into college, financial aid awards, athletic programs, internships, Study Abroad programs, school-related conferences, participation in club sports and organizations, and other College sponsored activities.
+This includes admission into college, financial aid awards, athletic programs, internships, school-related conferences, participation in club sports and organizations, and other SUNY Brockport sponsored activities.

-An amendment to The Violence Against Women Act (The Campus SaVE Act) prohibits sexual assault, dating violence, domestic violence, and stalking in higher education, and applies to all students, regardless of sex or gender identity.
+An amendment to The Violence Against Women Act (The Campus SaVE Act) and New York State Law 129-B (Enough is Enough) also prohibit sexual assault, dating violence, domestic violence, and stalking in higher education, and applies to all students, regardless of sex or gender identity.
 College policy also prohibits this kind of sexual violence/misconduct.